Kevin Martins

-Kevin Maussi Martins (born 31 January 2005) is an Italian professional footballer who plays as a winger for club Sambenedettese, on loan from Monza.
+Kevin Maussi Martins (born 31 January 2005) is an Italian professional footballer who plays as a winger for club Monza.

 Club career

 Martins began his youth career at AC Milan, before switching to cross-city rivals Inter Milan's youth setup in 2018.
 In January 2023, he joined Monza's youth team.

 On 26 September 2024, Martins made his senior debut for Monza as a starter in a 3–1 win against Brescia in the Coppa Italia; he played the full 90 minutes and assisted the first goal.
 Martins finished the 2024–25 season with nine Serie A appearances.

 On 1 September 2025, Martins renewed his contract with Monza until 30 June 2028, and was sent on a one-year loan to Serie C club Sambenedettese.
+He played eight league games.

 International career

-Born in Italy of mixed Nigerian and Ghanaian descent, Martins holds Italian and Nigerian citizenship.
+Born in Italy of mixed Nigerian and Togolese descent, Martins holds Italian and Nigerian citizenship.

 In November 2019, Martins made his national-team debut for Italy U15, scoring directly from a corner kick in a 4–1 win against Portugal.

 Personal life

-Martins is the son of former Nigerian footballer Obafemi Martins.
+Martins is the son of former Nigerian footballer Obafemi Martins and Togolese singer Zelie Adjo.